NickooMar/React-Native-LoginAuth/README.md

 # React-Native-LoginAuth

-React Native application made with expo for the Mobile Interface, NodeJs for the Backend and MongoDB to storage the users.
+React Native application made with expo for the Mobile Interface, NodeJs for the Backend and MongoDB as database.

 LoginScreen / DefaultScreen